Feeling Lost in Your 60s? This 10-Step Survival Guide Can Help

-One of my favorite TV shows is the History Channel’s Alone.
-It’s a reality show that starts by putting ten survival experts each about five miles apart on the shores of Vancouver Island.
-They are placed in an uninhabited jungle, and the contestant who quits last wins half a million dollars.
+One of my favorite TV shows of all time is the History Channel’s Alone.
+It’s a reality show that starts by putting 10 survival experts, each about five miles apart in an uninhabited jungle, and the contestant who quits last wins half a million dollars.

-Some standard survival gear is provided and they can choose a limited amount of additional stuff.
-They will have to weather the rainy Vancouver climate and try to find food from the ocean and in the jungle, while coping with complete solitude.
+Some standard survival gear is provided, and they can choose a limited amount of additional stuff.
+They will have to weather the rough climate and try to find food from the ocean and in the jungle, while coping with complete solitude.

 The first year had five of the ten contestants quit within the first week.
 The winner won by enduring for 56 days.
 The second year’s crew did much better, having learned from watching films of the first bunch.